philrandal/kpc_windows_updates/README.md

 This Package contains a new PowerShell Check to Check the System for new Available Windows Updates

+Features:
+- Checking for available Windows Updates with a Powershell Script
+- Individual WARN/CRIT Level settings for each type of Updates (Mandatory, Critical, Important, Moderate, Low, Unspecified Severity)
+- Showing all available Updates in Detailed Summary
+- Check for Windows Update History.
+Shows the last time when this System installed an Windows Update and also the List of the last 50 installed updates in the summary details.
+- Warn/Crit level Settings if the System did not install any update during the last X days.
+- Included in Agent Rules for Agent bakery

 ### Added default Agent execution Settings for the Windows Agent Plugin (Agent Bakery): ###